open-spaced-repetition/py-fsrs/README.md

 Rating.Good # (==3) remembered the card after a hesitation
 Rating.Easy # (==4) remembered the card easily
 ```

+## API Documentation

+You can find additional documentation for py-fsrs [here](https://open-spaced-repetition.github.io/py-fsrs).

 ## Other FSRS implementations